 How does satisfaction of the soul relate to blessing the Lord?
 Since David is preaching it to his soul, satisfaction can be seen as a cause of worship.

-Sadly this did come to pass: Israel’s prosperity made her forget the One who gave her prosperity.
-This is a real danger here in cushy America, but a balance is needed: Don’t reject the blessings just because they can be dangerous, but use them as fuel for worship.
+Sadly, this did come to pass.
+Israel’s prosperity made her forget the One who gave her prosperity.
+This is a real danger in cushy America, but a balance is needed: Don’t reject the blessings just because they can be dangerous.
+Rather, use them as fuel for worship.

 Justice for the Oppressed (v.
 6)

-The word that threw me off when meditating on this verse was the word “all.”
+The word that threw me off when meditating on this verse was all.
 Is there truly justice for all who are oppressed?
 One way to answer this without resorting to a social gospel is by looking at the next verse, “He made known his ways to Moses” (v.
 7a).
 One of the most dramatic times when the Lord did this was in Exodus 34:4–8, which I think David had in mind while writing this Psalm.
-Here the Lord passes his glory before Moses and declares,
+Here the Lord passes His glory before Moses and declares,

 The Lord, the Lord, a God merciful and gracious, slow to anger, and abounding in steadfast love and faithfulness [cf. Psalm 103:8], keeping steadfast love for thousands [cf. Psalm 103:4], forgiving iniquity and transgression and sin [cf. Psalm 103:3], but who will by no means clear the guilty, visiting the iniquity of the fathers on the children and the children’s children, to the third and the fourth generation [cf. Psalm 103:6].